Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Allows converting block form of Rotten Flesh and Bonemeal into AbyssalCraft Crystal Shards.
 - Adds Botania Floral Fertilizer to Mystical Flower recipes to the custom Activate Block or Entity JEI Category.
 - Adds Botania Mystical Flower to Tall Mystical Flower recipes to the custom Activate Block or Entity JEI Category.
+- Includes the modpack name (Divine Journey 2) in the crash report, via a FermiumASM feature.

 ## Text and Quest Updates: